The Quest Chapter 13: The Security of Energy

-World War I begins with new view of value of energy.
+World War I begins with a new view of the value of energy.
 Will it last to rely on it?
-Will the country's military have secure supply to protect?
+Will the country's military have a secure supply to protect?
 Will it actually do what the scientists think it will do?
 These questions were in the discussion about Great Britain changing from coal to oil as the Navy’s energy source.
 Many were concerned about the large investment and security & transportation of the supply.

 Great Britain's supply of coal was safe; they had supplies and could continue to have control of the supply.
 No other country could cut their supply line, or disrupt the ability of the British Navy to be able to protect itself from an enemy.
 On the contrary, oil was 6000 miles away.
 Introduction of the first fear of foreign oil imports.
 Britain’s answer to this risk is to control 51% of the oil company that was drilling this oil.
 Thus, create as secure a supply as possible for the military.

-In additional to all the valid criticism of changing to oil - Risky Insecurity, far away - Churchill responded with what would become a fundamental principle on energy security - Diversification of supply - Even today, a country that imports oil does not do that from just one country, but many.
+In addition to all the valid criticism of changing to oil - Risky Insecurity, far away - Churchill responded with what would become a fundamental principle on energy security - Diversification of supply - Even today, a country that imports oil does not do that from just one country, but many.

 The Navy did change, and we know that it did fulfill all that the British Navy needed it to do, but can we count on the oil to continue to be the best and most secure energy source?
 What does it mean today - Best and most secure energy source?
 Reliability?
 Environmentally Friendly?
 Secure?
 Military dependence?
 What is the opposite side of the conflict using as an energy source?
-Much like the question asked about German Navy vs British Navy.
+Much like the question asked about the German Navy vs British Navy.